• Skip to primary navigation

 Yarn: Hobbii Ribbon (Super Bulky Weight #6)

 Calling all rustic lovers!
-This quilt-inspired C2C crochet blanket is truly a work of art!
+This quilt-inspired C2C crochet blanket might be truly a work of art!
 The geometric nature of the pattern makes it easy for you to tell what colors go where as you crochet.
 I also like that all the patches of color are quite large, so you don’t have to switch colors as often.
 The pattern is freely available in 3 different blanket sizes.

 Designer: Hooked Hazel